gavinlyonsrepo/ST7789_TFT_RPI/README.md

 For example  if you have a 240X280 display in 0 degree rotation
 1. Set pixel Width = 240 and pixel height = 320
 2. Do not write to the missing 40 pixels in the Y-axis, you still can but it is inefficient.

+### Hardware spi aux

+Support for SPI 1 port have included however the measured frame rate on this port is ~50% less than SPI 0 for reasons unknown (unrelated to library code).
+See Frame rate test results file in 'docs'.